terrorizer1980/grit/README.md

 * [![Coverage Status](https://coveralls.io/repos/gitlabhq/grit/badge.png?branch=master)](https://coveralls.io/r/gitlabhq/grit)

+## Fork changes

+We patched existing grit library to use it inside GitLab

+* Added grep method to look for files
+* Fixed commits parsing for signed commits
+* Encoding fixes
+* Cleanup and improve code style
+* Handle filenames with spaces
+* Fixes symlinks omission from diff
+* Added Gemfile
+* and much more small fixes

+## Grit

 Grit gives you object oriented read/write access to Git repositories via Ruby.
 The main goals are stability and performance.
 To this end, some of the